Princess Patricia's Canadian Light Infantry

-Princess Patricia's Canadian Light Infantry (PPCLI, generally referred to as the Patricia's) is one of the three Regular Force infantry regiments of the Canadian Army of the Canadian Armed Forces.
+Princess Patricia's Canadian Light Infantry (PPCLI, generally referred to as the Patricias) is one of the three Regular Force infantry regiments of the Canadian Army of the Canadian Armed Forces.
 Formed in 1914, it is named for Princess Patricia of Connaught, daughter of the then-Governor General of Canada.
 The regiment is composed of three battalions, for a total of 2,000 soldiers.
 The PPCLI is the main lodger unit of Canadian Forces Base (CFB) Edmonton in Alberta and CFB Shilo in Manitoba, and attached to 3rd Canadian Division; as such, it serves as the "local" regular infantry regiment for much of Western Canada.
 The Loyal Edmonton Regiment (LER), a Reserve Force battalion, is affiliated with the PPCLI but is not formally part of it.
 As part of this affiliation, the LER carries the designation '4th Battalion, Princess Patricia's Canadian Light Infantry'.

-The regiment is a ceremonial structure, and the three battalions are independent operational entities, under the 1 Canadian Mechanized Brigade Group (1 CMBG).
-Although the regimental name includes the phrase light infantry, two of its battalions are mechanized infantry, and the unit has never been organized as a traditional light infantry regiment.
+The PPCLI is a "British-style" Regiment which serves as the spiritual home and repository of customs and traditions for a number of battalions that do not necessarily serve together operationally.
+Its three battalions are independent operational entities, within 1 Canadian Mechanized Brigade Group (1 CMBG).
+The regimental title is honorific: two of the battalions are mechanized infantry and the unit has never been organized as a traditional light infantry regiment.

-The PPCLI was raised on the initiative of Captain Andrew Hamilton Gault in 1914, to participate in the Canadian war effort for the First World War.
+The PPCLI was raised on the initiative of Captain Andrew Hamilton Gault in 1914 as part of the British Empire's war effort for the First World War.
 It was the first Canadian infantry unit to enter the theatre of operations, arriving in France on December 21, 1914.
-The regiment has also participated in the Second World War, the Korean War and the War in Afghanistan, as well as in numerous NATO operations and United Nations peacekeeping missions.
+The regiment served with both the British and Canadian Expeditionary Forces, and was retained as a regular infantry regiment after the war.
+The regiment mobilized again in the Second World War, provided three battalions in succession for the Korean War, and most recently fought in the War in Afghanistan.
+The regiment has also provided units for numerous NATO operations and United Nations peacekeeping missions.
 The regiment has received 39 battle honours, three Commander-in-Chief Unit Commendations and the United States Presidential Unit Citation.

 Structure

 The regiment is composed of three battalions, all of which are Regular Force units and part of the 1 Canadian Mechanized Brigade Group (1CMBG).
 Each battalion is a distinct operational entity in the Canadian Forces' order of battle.
 The two first battalions are mechanized infantry, while the third one is light infantry.
-The regimental headquarters are located on CFB Edmonton.
+The regimental headquarters are on CFB Edmonton.

 1st Battalion

-The 1st Battalion, Princess Patricia's Canadian Light Infantry (1PPCLI) is located at Steele Barracks, CFB Edmonton, Alberta.
+The 1st Battalion, Princess Patricia's Canadian Light Infantry (1PPCLI) is at Steele Barracks, CFB Edmonton, Alberta.
 1 PPCLI is a mechanized infantry battalion of the Regular Force and uses the LAV 6.0 (light armoured vehicle) as its primary fighting vehicle.
 The battalion is made of three rifle companies, combat support company comprising reconnaissance and signals platoons as well as a sniper group, and administration company.
-The current commander is Lieutenant-Colonel J.D.
-Schaub, CD Its regimental sergeant-major (RSM) is Chief Warrant Officer R.J.
-Crane, MMM, MMV, CD.
+The current commander is Lieutenant-Colonel C. Petersen, CD Its regimental sergeant-major (RSM) is Chief Warrant Officer B. Worth, CD.